Table of Content

 Breaking the AI solution into independent, replaceable components ensures faster updates, easier maintenance, and flexibility in scaling.

-An e-commerce recommendation engine uses a modular setup where the ranking algorithm is isolated from the user interface and data ingestion layers.
+An AI system uses a modular setup where the ranking algorithm is isolated from the user interface and data ingestion layers.
 When a new ranking algorithm based on deep learning outperforms the old one, the team swaps only the ranking service without touching the frontend or retraining unrelated models.
 This avoids downtime and keeps deployment cycles short.

 AI systems must handle everything from low-traffic pilot runs to high-demand production workloads.